Burris was a senator from Illinois and was a Democrat. He served from 2009 to 2010.

 In 2009 Burris received a qualified admonishment for appearing to agree to a quid pro quo with Rod Blagojevich with respect to Blagojevich's brother's campaign and Burris's senate appointment.
 The Senate Select Committee on Ethics issued a qualified admonishment because while they did not find evidence of crimes, Burris' own comments were misleading with respect to what he promised in exchange for his senate appointment.
 Senator Burris served in the Senate only 9 months, with Mark Kirk winning the 2010 election.

 |Nov.
 20, 2009||Senate Select Committee on Ethics issued a qualified admonishment because while they did not find evidence of crimes, Burris' own comments were misleading with respect to what he promised in exchange for his Senate appointment|

 |2010||Senator Burris served in the Senate only nine months with Mark Kirk winning the 2010 election.|

-Each dot in the chart below was a member of the Senate in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Burris is shown as a purple triangle. (analysis methodology)
+Burris is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2010 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Burris sponsored bills primarily in these issue areas: